 The following examples will use the samples directory that is provided with the ScanCode Toolkit code.
-All examples will be saved in the JSON format, which can be loaded into Scancode Workbench for visualization.
-See How to Visualize Scan results for more information.
-Another output format option is a static html file.
-See Scancode Output Formats for more information.
+All examples will be saved in the html-app format, which is a dynamic, interactive html page.
+The other formats options are a JSON file and a static html file.
+See How to Run a Scan for more information.